Inspect Control Cables

 4. Inspect cables for general wear.
 Fold each wing and visually inspect both the inboard rod end of the inboard pushrod on the wing and the lower roll control cable terminal at the bottom of the roll socket at the wing fold joint.

 a.
-If there is evidence of wear on the rod end or the roll control cable as shown in Figure 82 carefully inspect the end of the roll control cable for any broken strands.
+If there is evidence of wear on the rod end or the roll control cable as shown in Figure 82 carefully inspect the end of the roll control cable for any broken strands. b.
+If there is no evidence of wear or corrosion on the rod end or roll cable—no further action is needed.

 Figure 82.
 Broken strand and black residue indicating wear on lower roll control cable.